bishopb/clitest/README.md

   -h, --help            show this help message and exit -v, --verbose         Enable verbose output.
   -q, --quiet           Enable quiet output.
-  --list-tests          List all tests that would be run without executing them.
+  --list-cases          List all test cases that would be run without executing them.
   --reporter {tap,junit,spec}
                         The output format for test results (default: spec).
 ```

 * `clitest.py` is invoked from the command line, specifying one or more test suite files.
-* By default, `clitest.py` will run the tests given in the test suite files.
-* To simply list the cases that would be run (rather than run them), pass the `--list-tests` option.
+* `clitest.py` runs the tests given by the test suite files arguments, unless the `--list-cases` option is given, in which case only the cases that would be run are displayed.
-* By default, `spec` output is shown.
-Use the `--reporter` option to choose `tap` or `junit` alternatives.
+* `clitest.py` shows the test results in `spec` output be default, but can be switched to `tap` or `junit` with the `--reporter` option.

 ## Test Suite XML Specification